In San Francisco? Do Not Leave Without Visiting These Home Decor Stores

 must see sf home decor stores

-- Stuff--Stuff has to be one of my favorite stores....perhaps ever.
+Stuff--Stuff has to be one of my favorite stores....perhaps ever.
 It has two entire floors of vintage furniture and decor.
 And sure, the vendors may be the same each visit, but the inventory changes all the time.
 New treasures await you each time.
-This time I saw the beautiful green chair below, a vintage secretary desk that I would have loved to ship home, a stunning jade cuff and oh so much more.
+This time I saw the beautiful emerald green leather chair, a vintage secretary desk that I would have loved to ship home, a stunning jade cuff and oh so much more.

-- The Gardener--Do you suspect you might have the dreaded "black thumb"?
+The Gardener--Do you suspect you might have the dreaded "black thumb"?
 The Gardener will totally convince you otherwise.
 Each selection is as beautiful as it is useful.
 Their website declares, "Everything necessary for setting a generous table and celebrating the season harvest from the garden".
 They don't lie.
 Take home a pair of their gardening gloves and you will feel like a new gardener entirely.
 Painting at left by Artist Colette Hannahan

 Beyond re-living my trip with you, I wanted to point out that these fabulous shops are out there.
 Some of these are the ones you'll hear about in the city guides.
-The ones that are tucked away in nooks in crannies.
-The ones that celebrate the neighborhoods and the small business owners that call them "home".
+Some of them aren't.
+What they all are are businesses that celebrate the neighborhoods and the small business owners that call them "home".
 The ones that allow artists and craftspeople to work from their heart and live their passion.
 These stores are the stores I love to support.
 I like feeling like I'm impacting my immediate community in a positive way.
 Could I buy similar products elsewhere, potentially for cheaper?
 Possibly.
-But where is the soul in that?
-And I'm all about soul.
-Call me a hippy, a hipster, or somewhere in between.
-I'll take it.
-And so would you.
+But when I shop I like to make a difference.
+I'll pay more to invest in my community and the people in it .